ethereum-optimism/optimism-tutorial/README.md

 }
 ```

-and running it while listening to some suitable music (play the video after running the command):
+and running it while listening to some suitable music:

 ```sh
 yarn all